Solano’s go-ahead homer keys Giants 11-8 win over Rockies

 It was the first-four game sweep by the Giants in Colorado since Sept.
 15-18, 2011.

+“Not a lot of satisfaction here from the homestand,” Story said.
+“We are all trying to deal with this as best we can.
+This wasn’t our team.
+We are much better than the way we showed.”

-Solano, who got the start in a day game after a night game to give regular shortstop Brandon Crawford a break, broke a 5-5 tie when he homered off Jon Gray (9-7) to start the Giants’ sixth.
+Solano broke a 5-5 tie when he homered off Jon Gray (9-7) to start the Giants’ sixth.

 The Giants jumped on Gray for three first-inning runs, two of them scoring on a double by Sandoval.
 Colorado went in front 4-3 on McMahon’s two-run homer off Shaun Anderson in the Rockies’ fourth, a short-lived lead that was erased by Vogt’s two-run drive off Gray in the fifth.

-Story tripled to start the Rockies’ fifth and scored one out later on by a single by Nolan Arenado.
+Story tripled to start the Rockies’ fifth and scored one out later on by a single by Arenado.

-San Francisco starter Shaun Anderson, in his first career start at Coors Field, went 4 1/3 innings and allowed five runs on eight hits.
+Anderson, in his first career start at Coors Field, went 4 1/3 innings and allowed five runs on eight hits.

 Gray went 5 1/3 innings and allowed 11 hits and six runs.
 He walked three and struck out three.